 Primetime Ratings: ABC Wins With ‘Idol’

-ABC had the top score in Sunday prime, as American Idol led the net to a 1.1 in viewers 18-49, per the Nielsen overnights, and a 6 share.
-Runners-up were CBS and Fox at 0.6/3.
+ABC got the top score in Sunday prime ratings, as American Idol led the net to a 1.1 score in viewers 18-49, per the Nielsen overnights, and a 5 share.
+Just off the pace was CBS at 1.0/4.

+ABC had a repeat of America’s Funniest Home Videos, then two hours of American Idol starting at 8 p.m. and rating a 1.5.
+Deception closed out prime at 0.7.
+Both shows lost a tenth of a point from last week.

 The television industry's top news stories, analysis and blogs of the day.